Main content of the website

 Can a property/house be inspected before purchasing?

 The Township cannot authorize anyone to enter on another’s property nor any existing premises to view or examine the property.
 Only the current owner has the right to give that authorization.
-When a property is purchased through the municipal tax sale process it "as is where is”.
+When a property is purchased through the municipal tax sale process it is "as is where is”.

 What is the minimum tender amount or minimum bid amount?